Dr. Mitchell Naficy

 3. How long does detox last in inpatient rehab?

-Detox can last several days to about a week, depending on your health and the substances involved.
+Detox in inpatient rehab typically lasts several days to about a week, depending on the substance used and individual health.

 4. Will I have therapy in the first week of treatment?